-Re-establishing Eligibility for Federal Financial Aid
+Re-Establishing Eligibility for Title IV Financial Aid

-Once the Warning or Probationary Semester has concluded, the student may re-establish eligibility to be considered for Federal aid for a subsequent semester by either:
+Once the Warning or Probationary Semester has concluded, the student may re-establish eligibility to be considered for Title IV aid for a subsequent semester by either:

-- 1. Taking action that brings him or her into compliance with the gualitative and guantitative components of Richmont's FSAP standard; OR - Meeting the specific academic plan and standards 2. for the Warning Semester as established by the Appeals Committee.
+1. Taking action that brings him or her into compliance with the qualitative and quantitative components of Richmont's SAP standard; OR

+2. Meeting the specific academic plan and standards for the Warning Semester as established by the SAP Appeal Committee.

-Important note: Students who choose to enroll while they are not making progress, waiting for the outcome of an appeal, or have an appeal denied are responsible for all charges on their account.
-Students will be held accountable for those charges if the courses are not dropped before the established deadlines published in the Academic catalog.
+Note: Students who choose to enroll while they are not making satisfactory academic progress, waiting for the outcome of an appeal, or have an appeal denied, are responsible for all charges on their account.
+Students will be held accountable for those charges if the courses are not dropped before the established deadlines published in the Graduate Catalog.
 Students who submit an appeal after the fall semester will not be retroactively approved for the completed term.
 The appeal, if approved, would be granted only for the following spring semester.